elaye/elaye.github.io-old/_posts/2014-09-31-interactive-diabolo.markdown

 ### Diabolo and hands tracking

 The juggler makes a diabolo trick with a combination of movements of the sticks causing the diabolo to have a particular movement.
-However, a diabolo trick is not only a particular movement of the diabolo, you have also to consider the movements of the sticks and the juggler.
+However, a diabolo trick is not only a particular movement of the diabolo, you have also to consider the movements of the sticks and sometimes the juggler.

 To achieve this trick recognition, we needed a way of tracking the movements of the diabolo and the sticks.
 This is probably the part that took us the most time.

 First, inspired by Johnny Chung Lee's [Wiimote tracking system][johnnylee] we attached infrared LEDs to the diabolo and to the end of the sticks and tracked them with a Wiimote.
 The tracking was very nice and fluid, but unfortunately there was spatial limitations that were too important: the LEDs emission cone and the Wiimote's reception cone were too narrow.
 It means that the sticks and the diabolo had to point to the Wiimote to be tracked, which is impossible if you want to do interesting tricks with the diabolo.
 Moreover, the width and height of the space where the tracking was correct was too small comparing to the space needed for doing diabolo tricks.

-We realized it would be difficult to track the end of the sticks with the time and budget we had, so we chose to track the hands of the juggler instead.
+We realized it would be difficult to track the sticks with the time and budget we had, so we chose to track the hands of the juggler instead.
 Although the movement of the sticks is characteristic of a diabolo trick, we found that tracking the movements of the hands was relevant enough for the recognition of basic tricks.

 The tracking of the hands was made using a Kinect lent by one of our professors and OpenNI.
 As the Kinect includes a RGB camera, we also used it to track the diabolo with a simple color tracking.

 ### Juggling trick recognition